Dr. Kajal Kapur

 Experience with Clean Energy pre-feasibility and feasibility study tools such as ProForm and RETScreen.

-Worked with statistical/econometrics analysis software such as SAS, RATS, SPSS.
+Worked with statistical/econometrics analysis software such as SAS, RATS, and SPSS.

 Professional Participation